The Best Coffee Roaster You can Buy

 Cons

-• Could be heavier than other models on the market
+• It could be heavier than other models on the market

 • Not ideal for large commercial operations